Jaber-Allawnah/data-structures-week-implementation/README.md

   and more
 - There is also a method called `toString()` that prints the contents of the Doubly Linked List to visualize the current state of the Doubly Linked List.
   -------------------
-5-Circular Linked List
+6-Circular Linked List
-- The test code initializes a Circular Linked List List and performs various operations such as:
+- The test code initializes a Circular Linked List and performs various operations such as:
   - `add()`
   - `remove()`
   - `addFirst()`